alfonsof/aws-java-examples/awslambdas3copy/README.md

 This folder contains an AWS Lambda Function example in Java on AWS (Amazon Web Services).

-It handles an AWS Lambda function that copies a file when it appears in a S3 bucket to another S3 bucket.
+It handles an AWS Lambda function that copies an object when it appears in a S3 bucket to another S3 bucket.

 ## Requirements